return5/sluavim/README.md

 ### TODO
 - add visual select mode
-- add search and replace to colon mode
 - add undo and redo commands
 - loosen coupling to ncurses
 - loosen coupling between a few of the classes